sarahchima/personal-website/src/pages/blog/event-handlers.md

 We can also do this for a lot of other events using the same syntax.

 Writing a lot of code in an HTML element might not be convenient.
-Another way to do this is to write a function in a script and call the function in the `on<event>` attribute.
+We can also write a function in a script and call the function in the `on<event>` attribute.

 ```html
 <button onclick="sayHi()">Say Hi</button>